The Easy Way to add Retina Images to your WordPress Website

 To set up the plugin in more detail, I recommend following this tutorial.
 This covers the Pro version of the plugin which has some extra features such as a dashboard showing the retina status of all your images.
 However it’s useful for users of the free version too, which is what we’re using on this website.

 Do you use retina images on your website?

 Now it’s your turn!
 Do you use a plugin (or another method) to add retina images on your own WordPress website?
-Do you like WordPress Retina 2x or do you use a different plugin?
-Do you think it’s worth accepting slightly slower page load times for retina users in return for sharper images?
+Maybe you like WordPress Retina 2x.
+Do you use a different plugin?
+Is it worth accepting slightly slower page load times for retina users in return for sharper images?
 I’d love to hear your thoughts in the comments below.